Strength Training Tips for Women Over 40

 4. Adjust the Intensity for Your Goals

 Rest is as important as the workout itself.
 It’s during recovery that muscles repair and grow stronger.
-Overtraining can lead to fatigue and injuries, so aim for at least 1–2 rest days per week.
+Overtraining can lead to fatigue and injuries, so aim for at least 1–2 rest days per week.6.
+Add Core-Strengthening Exercises

 - Russian Twists: Improve oblique strength.